Former Atlantic City politician charged with election fraud involving absentee ballots

 The U.S. Attorney's Office said Callaway is charged with one count of "depriving, defrauding, and attempting to deprive and defraud the residents of the state of New Jersey of a fair and impartially conducted election process by the fraudulent procurement, casting, and tabulation of ballots.''

-''Holding free and fair elections is a bedrock principle of our democracy,'' said U.S. Attorney Matthew Skahill.
+''Holding free and fair elections is a bedrock principle of our democracy,'' said U.S. Attorney Philip R. Sellinger.
 "Today's charges reflect our office's commitment to hold to account those who try to undermine the electoral process.''

 Reached by phone, Callaway's attorney, Megan Davies, said she was entering the courtroom and could not immediately comment Thursday.
 A message sent to Callaway's phone was not immediately returned.